 Monroe and Rosalee share one when Juliette reveals that she remembers Nick telling her about Wesen and she now believes him.

-Once an Episode: Each episode begins with a quote from a story or fairytale relevant to the episode in question.
+Once an Episode: Each episode begins with a quote from a story, fairytale, or poem relevant to the episode in question.
 Nick also ends up calling on Monroe for something in every episode (whether Monroe likes it or not), even before Monroe officially decides to partner up.

 One Dialogue, Two Conversations: Nick and Adalind in Season 1's Beeware, since he knows she's a Hexenbiest, and she knows he's a Grimm.
 When he has to question her for his case, they discuss it but take subtextual shots at each other with their word choice.

-One Gender Race: The satyr-like Ziegevolk, who impregnate human women.
+One-Gender Race: The satyr-like Ziegevolk, who impregnate human women.
+Although as of the web series, "Love Is In The Air," this may be subverted.
 The Spinnetods are not a one gender race, but only the females have the degenerative condition that makes them prey on young men, and the males are, as a rule, killed by their mates (the husband Spinnetod in "Tarantella" being an exception).

 Hexenbiests seemed to follow this, until a male example in Captain Renard was revealed.
 Rosalee later clarifies in "Mr. Sandman" that Hexenbiests are exclusively female, and males are known as Zauberbiests (literally "wizard beast," to compare with "witch beast.")